inttter/discid/README.md

 # Usage

 > [!IMPORTANT]
 > This package uses [Lanyard](https://github.com/Phineas/lanyard) to fetch user status.
-In order for this to work, you must [join the Lanyard Discord server](https://discord.com/invite/lanyard) to track *your own* status, as well as anybody else's status.
+In order for this to work, you must [join the Lanyard Discord server](https://discord.com/invite/lanyard) to track *your own* status, and if you want to track somebody else's status, *they* must be in the server.
 If the user you try searching for is not in the server, you will get an error reminding you of this.

 ```bash
 discid <userId>